akelee/drag-drop/README.md

 # drag-drop

-A simple drag/drop activity nuilt in JS
+A simple drag/drop activity built in JS